Rishikesh Travel Guide: The Best Places to Visit, Eat and Stay

 Pin Me 🙂

-Top Places to visit and things to do in Rishikesh
+Best Places to Visit and Things to do in Rishikesh

-Yoga: Wether your an experienced yogi wanting to do yoga teacher training in Rishikesh, looking to find out more about yourself with an authentic Indian ashram stay experience or just want to take a rejuvenating break from the stresses of everyday life with a yoga retreat there is something for everyone in the yoga capital of the world.
-Even if you’ve never done any yoga before why not take a drop in class to try out yoga for yourself.
+Even if you’ve never done any yoga before why not take a drop in yoga class to try out yoga for yourself.
 India is the birthplace of yoga and you never know – it might just change your life!
 There are posters all over for yoga classes, you could try a few different styles and teachers and see what you prefer.

-See my recommendations on the best yoga retreats in Rishikesh here, top Rishikesh ashrams here and my picks for yoga teacher training in Rishikesh here.
+You can also learn more about yoga in Rishikesh in my dedicated post on the best yoga retreats in Rishikesh here, top Rishikesh ashrams here and my guide to yoga teacher training in Rishikesh here.

 Rishikesh Ganges Views.
 Photo by d_odin and Shutterstock